Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

 In this case $C_2$ is given by the second Chern number of the Berry curvature;

 where $a,b,c,d$ takes values $0,1,2,3,4$.
 The gauge invariance requirements again modify the action with a boundary term for a scalar field $\phi$;

 and a kinetic term for the dynamics of the boundary scalar field.
-By considering two TR invariant topological insulator states interacting at their common boundary as in the case of (2+1)D with Chern numbers $C_2'=-C_2$, one can write the total action for two CS theories as
+By considering two TR invariant topological insulator states with a common interface as in the case of (2+1)D with Chern numbers $C_2'=-C_2$, one can write the total action for two CS theories as